uhasker/getting-things-done-in-next-js/src/chapter1/03-arrays-and-objects.md

 Whether to use `undefined` or `null` in this situation is largely convention.
 Throughout this book we will always use `undefined`.
+Nevertheless, we want to emphasize that it's totally fine to use `null` instead of `undefined` in this situation.
+Just pick a style and be consistent.

-Just as with arrays, you can use the **destructuring assignment** when working with objects:
+You can use the **destructuring assignment** when working with objects.
+This is similar to arrays:

 ```js
 const task = {